 When it’s done preparing the story, Einstein Discovery shows you the insights it found.

-Start with What Happened insights, which are the results of Einstein’s descriptive analysis into what occurred in the past.
+Initially, you see descriptive insights in the insights list.
+These insights show what occurred in the past.
 The first visualization you see—a bar chart with highlights and explanatory text—represents the first of many insights that Einstein found.
 In fact, it’s the most statistically significant insight in the list.
 You can scroll through the list to explore other insights.
 Different products have widely different margins.
 An Einstein Discovery insight doesn’t simply present some data, it also highlights what’s important about it.
-The blue bars show the products where the margins were sufficiently better or worse than the average margin (the orange horizontal line).
+The blue bars show the products where the margins were significantly better or worse than the average margin (the orange horizontal line).

 But that’s a discovery you could have made easily enough on your own.
 The question is, why?
 What’s the cause?
 There are more insights in the story — let’s focus on the product with the lowest margin, alternators.

-- In the Insights Navigation bar, click Why It Happened.
-Why It Happened insights are another type of insight that Einstein Discovery generates.
-Why It Happened insights help you take a deeper look into the exact factors that led to a particular outcome.
+- Above the insight, click Why does this do worse?
+This kind of insight helps you take a deeper look into the exact factors that led to a particular outcome.

 The waterfall graph reveals a new view of your data.
 The explanatory text says: “Distributor is Nisizu occurs 35.8% of the time globally but it changes to 52.8% when it is known that Product is Alternators.”
 In other words, Nisizu is responsible for more than 50% of your distribution deals for alternators!
 That explains a significant part of the drop in margins.